govau/content-guide/_types-of-content/documents.md

 - Use a simple table structure
 - Use the Accessibility Checker feature to find issues and get tips.

-Microsoft has guidance on [making Excel documents more accessible](https://support.office.com/en-us/article/Make-your-Excel-spreadsheets-accessible-6cc05fc5-1314-48b5-8eb3-683e49b3e593) {:rel="external"}.
+Microsoft has guidance on [making Excel documents more accessible](https://support.office.com/en-us/article/Make-your-Excel-spreadsheets-accessible-6cc05fc5-1314-48b5-8eb3-683e49b3e593){:rel="external"}.
 Also provide contact details for users who are unable to download the document.

 ### PowerPoint
 Only publish a PowerPoint document if there is a strong user need.